SoftwareEngineeringOne/tiktaktoe/README.md

     qemu-system-arm -M microbit -device loader,file=build-cortex-m0/TikTakToe.elf -nographic -s -serial mon:stdio
     ```

+    > [!NOTE]
-    **Due to a problem with the `TIMER` device on Windows, functionality regarding turn time limits
+    > Due to a problem with the `TIMER` device on Windows, functionality regarding turn time limits
-    are disabled when building with the MinGW generator!**
+    > are disabled when building with the MinGW generator!

 </div>